History of AC Milan: Foundation and early years

 A.C.
 Milan was founded as Milan Foot-Ball and Cricket Club in 1899 by English expatriate Herbert Kilpin.
-The club claims 16 December of that year as their foundation date, but historical evidence seems to suggest that the club was actually founded a few days earlier, most likely on 13 December.
-However, with the club's charter being lost, the exact date remains open to debate.
-Alfred Edwards, a former British vice-consul in Milan and well-known personality of the Milanese high society, was the club's first elected president.
+The club claims 16 December of that year as their foundation date, but historical evidence seems to suggest that the club was actually founded on 18 December.
+However, with the club's charter being lost, the date remains debated.
+Alfred Edwards, was the club's first elected president, a former British vice-consul in Milan and a well-known personality of the Milanese high society.
 Initially, the team included a cricket section, managed by Edward Berra, and a football section, managed by Kilpin.

 The official colours chosen were red and black.
-Immediately the team gained relevant notability under Kilpin's guide.
+Immediately the team gained relevant notability under Kilpin's guidance.
 The first trophy to be won was the Medaglia del Re (King's Medal) in January 1900, and the team later won three national leagues, in 1901, 1906 and 1907.
 The triumph of 1901 was particularly relevant because it ended the consecutive series of wins of Genoa, which had been the only team to have won prior to 1901.

 The club proved successful in the first decade of its existence, with several important trophies won, including, among others, two more editions of the aforementioned Medaglia del Re, the Palla Dapples 23 times and the FGNI tournament five times, a competition organized by the Italian Gymnastics Federation but not officially recognized by the Italian Football Federation.

 In 1908, issues over the signing of foreign players led to a split and the formation of F.C.
-Internazionale Milano which caused one of the former Milan founders Giovanni Paramithiotti to become president of Internazionale Milano instead.
+Internazionale Milano, which caused one of the former Milan founders Giovanni Paramithiotti to become president of Internazionale Milano instead.

-In 1909 Milan experienced its first change of ownership, when Piero Pirelli became the new chairman of the club.
-He would remain in charge for 19 years, until he resigned in 1928, for a record timespan which was only beaten 80 years later by Silvio Berlusconi.
+In 1909 Milan experienced its first change of ownership, when Piero Pirelli became club's new chairman.
+He would remain in charge for 19 years, until he resigned in 1928, for a record timespan, which Silvio Berlusconi had only beaten 80 years later.